crypto-org-chain/cronos-docs/docs/bridge/gb-testnet.md

 ### How to use the Gravity Bridge [Web Dapp]

 #### 1. Connect your wallet
-Click the “Connect Wallet’ button to connect your desktop or browser extension wallet.
+Click the “Connect Wallet" button to connect your desktop or browser extension wallet.
 We currently support browser-compatible versions of the Metamask.
 Click connect wallet and look for a popup from your wallet interface or click into the wallet extension to give consent.

 <img src="./assets/webapp_connect_wallet_pioneer.png"  alt="centered image" />